graphprotocol/graph-network-subgraph/README.md

   changes the contracts package imported ny npm. `testnet` can also diverge onto it's own branch path if it has contract updates that do not yet exist on `mainnet`.
 And then care will have to be taken to cherry-pick these updates into `master` when the contract updates are on `mainnet`.

+### Versioning

+Everytime a new release is merged into `master` there will be a new github release, following semantic versioning.

 # Deploying the subgraph